traveltime-dev/geopoint-visualizer/README.md

     --help
         Display this help text.
     --swap
-        Flag to indicate if latitude and longitude should be swapped --download
+        Flag to indicate if latitude and longitude should be swapped (default - false) --download
         Flag to indicate if image should be downloaded to outputDir --browser
-        Flag to indicate if image should be opened in browser --arg1 <string>
+        Flag to indicate if image should be opened in browser --img_size <integer>
+        Image size 1-1280 (default - 1000)
+    --arg1 <string>
         Input coordinates
     --arg2 <string>